ed-smartass/yii2-settings/README.md

             // Name of table with settings.
 Default: `{{%setting}}`.
             'table' => '{{%setting}}',

-            // ID of db commponent in application.
+            // ID of db component in application.
 Default: `db`.
-            'dbComponent' => 'db',
+            'db' => 'db',

-            // If you want to cache setting.
-Default: `false`.
-            'cache' => true,

-            // ID of cache commponent in application.
+            // ID of cache component in application.
 Default: `cache`.
+            // Set to `null` to disable caching.
-            'cacheComponent' => 'cache',
+            'cache' => 'cache',

             // Key for storing settings in cache.
 Default: `settings`.
             'cacheKey' => 'settings',

             // Cache duration for settings.
-Default: `null`.
+Default: `null` (no expiration).
             'cacheDuration' => null,

             // If you want to change Application config set to `true`